Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

    hits find_hits(waveforms const& ws) { ... }

 where the implementations of :cpp:`waveforms`, :cpp:`hits`, and :cpp:`find_hits` are unspecified.
-Suppose a physicist would like to use the function :cpp:`find_hits` to transform "waveforms" to "GoodHits" for each spill with unlimited concurrency.
+Suppose a physicist would like to use the function :cpp:`find_hits` to transform a data product labeled :cpp:`"Waveforms"` to one labeled :cpp:`"GoodHits"` for each spill with unlimited concurrency.
 This can be achieved by in terms of the C++ *registration stanza*:

 .. code:: c++